 In 2011 I moved from London to Göteborg Sweden.
 By then I was a thriving vegan that occasionally went on juice fasts and ate a diet containing at least 60% raw food.
 Coming back to Sweden was like travelling back in time.
 Quite a contrast to the abundance that is to be found in London.
 Veganism where a subculture that was associated with people wearing hemp clothing, with a head bountiful of dreads that ran around mink farms during the nights, releasing minks into the wild.
 Whereas in the UK and US veganism was associated with pure, high-quality food.
 I didn’t fit into the narrow stereotype of a vegan woman and I was appaled at the lack of options and overall narrow view of veganism in Sweden by then.

 So the only reasonable thing was to do something about this and I created Sweden’s first vegan, digital cookbook in an app format that was released with a publisher.
 Not only was the app available in Swedish, but it was also available in English and with two measuring systems and was released internationally through AppStore.

 Achievements: the app received quite a lot of publicity in major newspapers in Sweden.
 Went straight up to number one in AppStore after the release.
 And was mentioned app of the week in Vegetarian Living (UK foodie glossy magazine).

 The manuscript for this ebook was something I started while I was living in London.
 Also, an idea that I was musing, pondering and sketching as a result that I was asked for advice for colleagues friends with their own businesses and former clients.
-I was the go-to gal in terms of digital marketing and I decided to write a manuscript, create an ebook and self publish it.
+I was the go-to gal in terms of digital marketing and I decided to write a manuscript and create an ebook.

 I have since long removed the website (it was released in 2012 and was up for a few years) that I had for this project but the manuscript is still in safekeeping and something that I’m sure will be edited and released in a new updated form in some other way when the time is right.